Skip to main content

 • The Timing Hypothesis The cardiovascular effects of menopausal hormone therapy are heavily influenced by the “timing hypothesis.”
 Evidence strongly suggests that initiating therapy in women who are under 60 or within 10 years of menopause onset is associated with a reduction in coronary artery disease and all-cause mortality.
 Conversely, starting therapy later in life, when underlying atherosclerosis may already be present, does not confer the same protective benefits and may even carry risks.

-Clinical guidelines from major medical societies now reflect this understanding, supporting the use of for symptomatic women in early menopause after a proper risk assessment.
+Clinical guidelines from major medical societies now reflect this understanding, supporting the use of hormone therapy for symptomatic women in early menopause after a proper risk assessment.
 The delivery method also matters; transdermal (skin-based) estrogen appears to carry a lower risk of venous thromboembolism (blood clots) compared to oral estrogen.

 Growth Hormone Peptide Therapy